Connecting your sites to Wordfence Central

 Learn how to connect multiple sites to Wordfence Central.

 Before you connect a site to Wordfence Central, you will need to register an account on wordfence.com.
 If you already have an account, you can sign in to connect your sites.
-If you are setting up your account for the first time, you will be given the option to enable two-factor authentication.
+If you are setting up your account for the first time, you will have the option to enable two-factor authentication.
 We strongly recommend setting this up as it is one of the most reliable countermeasures against account compromise.
 You can also set it up at any time after you register.

-You can connect a site to Wordfence Central from the Central dashboard, or from the Wordfence plugin.
+You can connect a site to Wordfence Central from the Central dashboard, or in the Wordfence plugin.
 (Note: If you are using WordPress Multisite, be sure to add the top-level site for each network).

 Connecting a site from the Central dashboard

 Once you have logged in to Wordfence Central, you can connect one of your sites by clicking “Add New Site” and entering your site’s URL in the box that appears.
 You will then be redirected to your site to complete the setup.
 Note that you will need to log in to your site as an administrator if you are not currently logged in.